steliosot/project-ideas/README.md

 * Development

 ### Required skills
-*	Knowledge of programming using Node.js or similar frameworks.
+*	Knowledge of programming using `Node.js` or similar frameworks.
-*	Knowledge or willingness to learn Go.
+*	Knowledge or willingness to learn `Go`.
-*	Fundamental knowledge of cloud computing and use of command line interfaces (Linux).
+*	Fundamental knowledge of cloud computing and use of command line interfaces (`Linux`).
-*	Understanding of REST APIs and use of Docker.
+*	Understanding of REST APIs and use of `Docker`.
 *	Knowledge of GitHub and the GitHub command line interface.

 ### Project idea